datadryad/dryad-app/app/views/stash_engine/pages/_fees_publisher.html.md

 ### Total fees

-The DPC and Annual Service Fee are combined to calculate the total annual fee, which can range from 1,000 to 98,250 USD depending on the volume of data publications and organization reported publishing expenditure or revenue.
+The DPC and Annual Service Fee are combined to calculate the total annual fee, which can range from $1,000 to $98,250 depending on the volume of data publications and organization reported publishing expenditure or revenue.

 <div style="text-align: center;">
 <div class="table-wrapper" role="region" tabindex="0" style="margin: 0 auto">